Long range correlation in cosmic microwave background radiation: Fractal Analysis of cosmic microwave background radiation data

 We also use the Scaled Windowed Variance (SWV) analysis \cite{eke02,hurst65} to determine the Hurst exponent for CMB via Eq. (\ref{swv}).
-Figure \ref{fig_swv} shows log-log plot of Scaled Windowed Variance of CMB fluctuations as a function of angular scale, $\gamma_s$ which results $H=0.95\pm0.02$.
+Figure \ref{fig_swv} shows log-log plot of Scaled Windowed Variance of CMB fluctuations as a function of angular scale, $\gamma_s$ which results $H=0.95\pm0.02$ at $68\%$ confidence interval.
 Finally we apply the Rescaled Range analysis ($R/S$), to determine the Hurst exponent of CMB fluctuations.
-According to Figure \ref{fig_rs}, the value of Hurst exponent obtain as $0.95\pm0.02$, which is in agreement with the two previous results.
+According to Figure \ref{fig_rs}, the value of Hurst exponent obtain as $0.95\pm0.02$ at $68\%$ confidence interval, which is in agreement with the two previous results.